Meowrin/al-guides-temporary/Beginner General Guide.md

 - **Element 6:** is your current gems stock, the premium currency so to speak, you can gain more by buying in the gems shop, some packs, 3 starring story map missions and some lucky urgent commissions (a minimal amount if any).
 Therefore as a F2P player, gems is a luxury and should always go into permanent upgrades instead of consumables.
 Recommended gem expenditure would be the following first before:
   * **Dormitory slots: The 3rd dorm slot cost 300 gems, 4th cost 500 gems, 5th cost 800 gems and 6th cost 1200 gems.** The 2nd floor, which can be unlocked after you have fully expanded using furniture coins, cost **500 gems** and only provide morale regeneration and no exp gains.
 The 6th slot cost a lot and could be optionally skipped.
   * **Dock space expansion:** cost 200 gems per 10 slots until the 2000 dock space, after which it will cost 300 gems per 10 slots up to the cap of 3000 dock space.
-  * Academy 3rd slot unlock: cost 500 gems and not that needed since you *eventually* don't need to raise so many skills as the main bottleneck is skill books).
+  * Academy 3rd slot unlock: cost 500 gems and not that needed since you *eventually* don't need to raise so many skills as the main bottleneck is skill books.
+  * Skins and Rings are luxury items afterwards.
-  * There are always consumables to spend gems on such as oil refills, skins, pledge rings, etc
+  * Consumables come last such as oil refills, cubes, gold, ~~quick finishers~~, premium food, etc

 ### Right side bar (element 7-12)
 - **Element 7:** This is the memento section, including the following ordered from top to bottom: ![](https://i.imgur.com/xZ1nmjz.png)